frasten/wordpresscom-popular-posts/readme.txt

 = 2.5.1 =
 * Fixed missing closing tag when there aren't any popular posts.
 Thanks to sebmeric.
+* Strip HTML tags from the post titles.
+Please let me know if this breaks something for you.

 = 2.5.0 =
 * New feature: %post_author% tag, to show the post author.
 Thanks to